altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~She had too much momentum, and then was on the underside of the gear~ }
 {
-*Kent held out his hand over the side*
+*The navigator held out his hand over the side*
 *He helped her slide back onto the teeth*
 ~The gear jolted again, backwards toward a set of interlocking teeth~ *She lost her balance and fell backward*